 - Commitment: 2 to 6 hours a week

 Can you help the library's computer users to use their computers more effectively?
-We are running sessions in Kensington Central Library to help people resolve particular computer issues they might have.
-They can book one hour slots to resolve issues such as:
+We run sessions in Kensington Central Library to help people resolve particular computer issues they might have.
+They can book one-hour slots to resolve issues such as:

 - working with attachments

 - using different applications like eBay or Skype

 You will need basic knowledge of computer applications to be able to resolve these queries.
 If they need further support, you will be able to signpost them to other volunteers or other borough services.
 We are also looking to expand this project to other libraries in the borough, so if you would like to help make it happen in your local library - please get in touch.

 - Sessions run Monday to Friday, 10am to 1pm and 2 to 5pm

 - Commitment: 3 to 6 hours per week

 Do you love books?
 Facilitators are required to support our shared reading groups that meet on a weekly basis to share stories, poems, novels and plays as well as their own thoughts, ideas and feelings - all over a cup of tea and biscuits.